DNA Paternity Tests for Governments, Embassies, and Immigration

 This section is only for people who need a DNA paternity test for government purposes.
 If you do not need this, and just want a DNA paternity test for your private, personal knowledge, then you do not need to worry about the requirements of the pages in this section.

-If you are not sure that you are the biological father, then you may want to consider any potential legal and financial obligations if you obtain citizenship for your child in your country as the legal father but later find out that you are not actually the biological father, so that it may be better to find out for sure in advance whether or not you are the biological father before even applying at your embassy, as discussed near the end of this page.
+If paternity fraud and being the biological father of your child are important issues to you, and if you are not sure that you are the biological father, then you may want to consider any potential legal and financial obligations if you obtain citizenship for your child in your country as the legal father but later find out that you are not actually the biological father, so that it may be better to find out for sure in advance whether or not you are the biological father before even applying for citizenship of the child at your embassy, as discussed near the end of this page (and from experience in our DNA testing).

 When a government does require a DNA paternity test, then please be aware that different governments (and their embassies) have varying requirements for DNA paternity testing.
 On this page, we discuss various issues of using a Bangkok based DNA testing facility with governments, which we recommend you read, but if you want to just shortcut to your own government, then you can just click on one of these links:

-Yes, we have successfully helped people with Thailand government matters, e.g., getting the biological father onto a Thai birth certificate.
+Yes, we have successfully helped people with Thailand government matters, e.g., getting the foreign biological father onto a Thai birth certificate, and also for getting Thai citizenship for a child born to a foreign (e.g., Lao or Myanmar) mother and an alleged Thai father, as well as the Thai court.

 No, we do not oversell by saying that we can definitely give you a solution for every nation's embassy or with every Thai government official, only that we have helped successfully with Thai government offices and foreign embassies, and might be able to help you.